wenkaiingermany/NCE_03/Lesson_60.md

 The signature must be made by hand.
 They are always on hand whenever you need them.
 I can't remember his phone number off hand.

+### He is therefore forgiven if (he is) late for a dinner party.
+Metals expand when (they are) heated and contract when (they are) cooled.

+Francis Preston Blair Jr., although (he was) born in Kentucky, lived and practiced in Missouri.

+Judges, however wise or eminent (they are), are human and can make mistakes.

+While (he was) on a walking tour with his wife, he stopped to talk to a workman.

+We'll resolve the Taiwa issue with peaceful means when (it is) ever possible, with force when (it is) necessary.

+### But people are often reproached for unpunctuality when their only fault is cutting things fine.

+cut things fine 时间不留余地，掐钟点
+He cut things fine by reaching the classroom only 20 seconds before the bell rang.

+### It is hard for energetic, quick-minded people to waste time, so they are often tempted to finish a job before setting out to keep an appointment.

+be / feel tempted to do 很想...
+I feel tempted to take a day off.
+Several times since, she has been tempted to ring him up.
+He pride, however, would not let her to do so.

+set out to do: begin a job, taks, etc with a particular aim or goal.

+The journalist immediately set out to obtain these important facts, but he took a long time to send them.

+Dmitri at once set out to find the thief.

+have an appointment
+make an appointment
+keep an appointment
+cancel an appointment
+break an appointment

+### If no accidents occur on the way, like punctured tyres, diversions of traffic, sudden descent of fog, they will be on time.

+a flat / burst / punctured tyre / tire

+diversion n.(BrE) = detour (AmE) a different way that traffic is sent when the usual road are closed

+They turned back because of traffic diversions.

+come down / descend 下雾
+A dense fog came down / descended in the afternoon.

+lift / clear / disperse 雾散
+The fog had lifted / cleared / dispersed by late morning.

+### They are often more industrious, useful citizens than those who are never late.

+### The over-puntual can be as much a trial to others as the unpunctual.

+be a trial to sb.
+She was a trial to her parents when she was younger.

+as much as ...
+That is as much as to say I am a liar.
+I hope you have as much fun as I did.
+He is as much a bore as his father.
+She is as much a beauty as her mother.

+### The guest who arrives half an hour too soon is the greatest nuisance.

+... too early / soon
+He arrived ten minutes too early.

+... too late
+He arrived ten minutes too late.

+nuisance n. a thing, person or situation that is annoying or causes trouble or problems

+I don't want to be a nuisance so tell me if you want to be alone.

+### Some friends of my family had this irritating habit.
+The only things to do was ask them to come half an hour later than the other guests.
+Then they arrived just when we wanted them.

+动词不定式做表语时，若前面出现了实义动词"do", 则常去掉"to"
+All I have to do is dream.
+The best thing you can do now is write her an apology.
+All I wanted was to help him.
+The only way that they can preserve their history is to recount it as sagas--legends handed down from one generation of story-tellers to another.

+动词不定式做"except/but"的宾语时，若前面出现了实义动词"do"则常去掉"to"

+They did nothing but / except complain.
+I've done everything you wanted but / except make the beds.
+We have no choice but / except to wait here.